-Immerse yourself in the nature of New Zealand, a land of lush mountain valleys, soaring snowy peaks, white sandy beaches, and turquoise mountain lakes.
-Scenery is a true highlight of this tour, however New Zealand’s wildlife is certain to inspire both nature enthusiasts and birders, alike.
+Discover the nature of New Zealand on this New Zealand nature tour, a country of lush valleys, soaring peaks, white beaches, and turquoise lakes.
+Scenery is a true highlight of this tour, however New Zealand’s wildlife is sure to inspire both nature enthusiasts and birders alike.

-Relax in beautiful lodgings and indulge in an array of dining options as we discover both the North and South Islands.
-Spend time in steamy rainforests, embark on ferry and boat trips teeming with marine life and seabirds, hike in awe-inspiring mountain settings, and feel the great spiritual significance of the Maori.
+Enjoy in beautiful lodgings and indulge in an array of dining options as we discover both North and South Islands.
+Explore steamy rainforests, embark on ferry and boat trips teeming with seabirds and marine life, hike in awe-inspiring mountain settings, and feel the great spirituality of the Maori people.

-We offer pre- and post-trip extensions that are sure to impress, so be sure to make the most of your trip!
+Optional are pre- and post-trip extensions; be sure to make the most of your trip!

-- Watch for one of the 50 – 60 remaining Fairy Terns on a pre-tour extension to the Hauraki Gulf
+- Look for one of the 50 – 60 remaining Fairy Terns on a pre-tour extension to the Hauraki Gulf

-- Explore Tiritiri Matangi Island, looking for rare species like the Saddleback, Stitchbird, Whitehead, and Red-Crowned Parakeet
+- Discover Tiritiri Matangi Island, looking for rare species like the Saddleback, Stitchbird, Whitehead, and Red-Crowned Parakeet

-- Discover Miranda Wildlife Sanctuary, with an active shell chenier plain; sea and shorebirds abound
+- Explore Miranda Wildlife Sanctuary, with an active shell chenier plain; sea and shorebirds abound

-- Hear the haunting call of the endangered Kokako in the misty rainforest of Pureora Forest Park
+- Listen to the haunting call of the endangered Kokako in the misty rainforest of Pureora Forest Park

-- Stay at the beautiful Arthur's Pass Lodge
+- Relax at the beautiful Arthur's Pass Lodge

-- Take a three-hour ferry crossing to the South Island — not nearly long enough time for all the wildlife watching from the deck!
+- Embark on a three-hour ferry crossing to the South Island — not nearly long enough time for all the wildlife watching from the deck!

-- Cruise the Marlborough Sounds, watching for Hector’s Dolphin and keeping an ear open for Orange-Fronted Parakeet
+- Boat on the Marlborough Sounds, watching for Hector’s Dolphin and keeping an ear open for Orange-Fronted Parakeet

-- Enjoy Kaikoura on a free afternoon; take a whale watching trip, stroll the peninsula, or browse the shops
+- Spend time in Kaikoura on a free afternoon; take a whale watching trip, stroll the peninsula, or browse the shops

-- Stroll amongst the stunning limestone formations of Castle Hill Basin
+- Walk amongst the stunning limestone formations of Castle Hill Basin

-- Cruise around Taiaroa Head, the only mainland breeding site of Northern Royal Albatross
+- Take a cruise around Taiaroa Head, the only mainland breeding site of Northern Royal Albatross

-- Spend time exploring Stewart Island on a post-tour extension, and search for Brown Kiwi in their natural habitat
+- Take time to explore Stewart Island on a post-tour extension, and search for Brown Kiwi in their natural habitat